brightsign/dev-cookbook/README.md

 > nvm uninstall 14.17.6 && nvm install 14.17.6
 ```

 You might need to do this each time you restart your terminal.
+This issue does not affect Node 18+.

 For more details, see this [Stack Overflow thread](https://stackoverflow.com/questions/68896696/having-trouble-installing-npm-on-mac-m1).